Coastal Hazards

 Our coastline and beaches are important from an environmental and economic point of view, and as a place for Byron Shire’s 35,000 residents and 2.1 million annual visitors to enjoy.

-Our coast includes coastal waters, rocky and sandy shorelines, dunes, and coastal lakes.
-It is shaped by wind, waves, tides, and currents, which can result in erosion, deposition, and inundation of coastal land.
 These hazards can create risks to the coastal environment and coastal communities.
 Climate change is another factor in modifying coastal processes, hazards, and risks.

 Coastal hazards, such as the following, are natural processes which can expose coastal areas to risks such as potential property damage and environmental degradation.